 We also have long-time issues such as poverty alleviation, graft and corruption, unemployment, drug addiction, crime prevention, population control, reproductive health, environmental protection, and climate change.
 These are some of the many issues our national candidates face once elected.
 Our local candidates will represent the interests of their constituents and legislate local laws or ordinances to address socio-political issues and uplift the living conditions of the people.

 Amidst the different voices, we can learn how to filter those who are significant and reflect our values and virtues.
-Our guiding principle shall rule and not the outside influence brought by media and black propaganda.
+Our guiding principle shall rule, not the outside influence of the media and black propaganda.

 © 2019 Del Cusay